 Parking Permits for People with Disabilities

-An article on the abuse of handicapped parking stalls and the abuse of persons with or without tags would be appreciated.
+An article on the abuse of handicapped parking stalls by both users and the people who park next to them would be appreciated.
 I assume that the permit is issued to the person who is disabled.
 In many cases, the driver is not disabled.
 What are the regulations concerning the driver of a vehicle who is not handicapped and the use of the handicapped parking stall?

 A disabled persons' parking permit may be displayed by hanging it from the rearview mirror or by laying it on the dash in front of the driver's position when the driver or a person who is a passenger in the vehicle has a disability.
 This entitles the use of a disabled zone for standing or parking only for the purposes of transporting the disabled person.

-SPARC will take action against those who misuse the permit.
+Issuing agencies will take action against those who misuse the permit.
 In order to do so, they suggest that you politely ask to see the person's wallet card, which is issued to all who have a permanent disability.
 The person is not obligated to show you the card.
-Should they refuse, contact SPARC at (604)718-7744 with your explanation and the parking permit number.
+Should they refuse, contact the agency with your explanation and the parking permit number.
 They will take appropriate action with regard to the permit.

 Not all organizations that issue these permits give the holder a wallet card to go with the placard that hangs from the rearview mirror.
 In this case the person may not be refusing to show you, they many not be able to.

 Vehicles that do not display a valid permit must not stop, stand or park in a handicap parking space.
 "Just for a minute" is not a justification.